-- 1. Added fenced in scorekeeper aluminum table and seating - 2.
-Repairs to field fencing - 3.
-Players and Coaches only Dugout signage - 4.
-Signage for authorized facility usage - 5.
-Signage for local rules of conduct with respect to no weapons, no alcohol, no smoking, no tobacco products of any kind - 6.
-Repairs to spectator seating boards and painting - 7.
-Cut out grass high edges - 8.
-Applied new top surface basepath dirt and field dry - 9.
-Reconstruction of dugout and access fencing to the fields for improved access and game day safety for Field 2 - 10.
-Added sun shade to quadplex - 11.
-Add homerun fence to field 1 to secure all access to quadplex.
+- 1. Added new field fencing

+- 2. Repairs to field fencing

+- 3. Players and Coaches only Dugout signage

+- 4. Signage for authorized facility usage only

+- 5. Signage for local rules of conduct with respect to no weapons, no alcohol, no smoking, no tobacco products of any kind

+- 6. Repairs to spectator seating boards and painting

+- 7. Cut out grass high edges

+- 8. Applied new top surface basepath dirt and field dry

+- 9. New dugout benches

+- 10. All field lighting updated / replaced.